Adams Stirling PLC

 Controlling Damage.
 The carbonation and corrosion problems discussed herein can best be controlled through cleaning and preparing the pour strip and adjacent surfaces and applying anti-corrosive solutions to the top and bottom surfaces of the pour strips that will migrate and react with the cement and steel to reverse and inhibit carbonation, steel corrosion and reduce concrete porosity.

-Information submitted by Garry D. Myers, S.E.with MHP, Inc. Structural Engineers.
+Information submitted by Kenneth O’Dell, P.E., S.E.
+Partner with MHP, Inc. Structural Engineers.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.